tumpio/requestcontrol/_locales/README.md

 Locale's directory content:
 - messages.json file - Includes all the localised strings including extension name and description.
-- manual.html - Is the localised manual html-page.
+- manual.md - The localised manual written in markdown.
+Html page will be auto-generated from it using pandoc.